| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 an overture (95-30) asking the 1995 General Assembly to acknowledge

 that a human life begins at fertilization.
+Extensive testimony by highly credentialed specialists in

 genetics, neonatology, obstetrics and gynecology, and pediatrics